workplanner-org/workplanner-web/README.md

 # workplanner-web
 Workplanner Application web server and client

+Software needed: Docker

+### How to Run:
-run `docker-compose up` in the root directory of the repo to start the container

-if container is outdated run `docker-compose build` before `docker-compose up`
+Make sure docker desktop is running and run `docker-compose up` in the root directory of the repo to start the container (if container is outdated run `docker-compose build` before)